Oxymax-CLAMS

 Choosing the right sensor for your metabolic system depends on your experimental goals:

 - Zirconia (High Speed): The benchmark for fast scanning.
-It can scan 16–32 cages in seconds, providing higher data density.
-However, it is sensitive to moisture and reducing gases.
+Often used in 16–32 cage systems; dwells on a cage for 20 seconds, providing higher-density data.
+However, it is the highest-priced option.

 In rodent calorimetry system research, simply dividing energy expenditure by body weight (e.g., kcal/hr/kg) is now considered scientifically outdated.